Day 1 NAIROBI, KENYA – ENTEBBE, UGANDA

 Because of this, the time taken to track the gorillas varies enormously, from as little as half an hour to as much as 9 hours before we returns to camp.
 But an encounter, face to face with these gentle giants of the forest is well worth our efforts.
 Once the gorillas are located, our group will be allowed a maximum of one hour with them.
 This is one of the world’s most truly memorable experiences – a look into one of these magnificent creatures eyes brings home the bond that exists between them and us.
 It also brings home the poignant fact that they are on the edge of extinction, and that our presence here contributes to ensuring their continued survival.

-The hour is often over all too quickly, and we slowly make our way back to camp to recount the day’s adventures.
+The hour is often over all too quickly, and we slowly make our way back to camp to recount the day’s adventure.

 Overnight Gorilla Forest Camp